Ilona Jurkonytė

 Makūnas, and I, together with several colleagues, helped to structure

 and build the archive from the very beginning.
-This experience set m
+This experience set me on an

 independent path of studying Lithuanian cinema at a time when no academic